 It’s official: Hulu’s new price for its base plan — $5.99 instead of $7.99 per month — took effect Tuesday for new subscribers and will take effect in the next bill cycle for existing subscribers.

 This price drop makes Hulu’s base plan cheaper than any plan offered by Netflix, which last month announced its biggest price hikes to date.

 Hulu also just raised the price of its plan that lets you watch and record live TV, however.
 That now costs $44.99 instead of $39.99 per month.

 Fortunately, Hulu offers free trials and will let you cancel your plan subscription at any time, according to its website.

 And Hulu is hardly the only alternative to Netflix.

 Following are a few other examples of streaming services that offer options that are cheaper than Netflix’s Premium plan, which now costs $15.99.

 Let’s not forget that one alternative to Netflix — and paid programming in general — is simply to stop paying for it.

-There are plenty of free streaming options out there, as we detail in “16 Ways to Stream Movies and TV Shows for Free.”
+There are plenty of free streaming options out there, as we detail in our article on free movie streaming.
 One of these free services even offers live and on-demand access to premium TV channels.

 Some TV shows and movies available through Prime Video are free — they’re listed on the “Included with Prime” webpage.
 Other titles you can rent or buy.